jmaczan/mlp-classifier/README.md

 It is a starting value for a given neuron.
 It is added to sum of multiplications of weights and features values.

+### Activation function

+It determines whether a neuron's contribution to the neural network should be taken into account or not

+### Forward propagation

+It consists of the following steps:
+1. Multiply each input feature and randomly generated corresponding weight of the first layer, sum them up and add the bias
+2. Use this result as an input to activation function
+3. Use the output from activation function as a features for the next weights and repeat this step until the last layer
+4. Pass the last result to the output activation function
+5. Compute the loss function by using last result (prediction) and actual (true) values

+### Backward propagation